FrancesCoronel/personal-website-v3/_posts/2014-12-29-memorable-experiences-in-gaming.md

 3\) [**Limbo**](https://playdead.com/limbo/) - 🔓 Mac

-> Can’t wait till Inside comes out - cause Limbo was friggin’
+> Can't wait till Inside comes out - cause Limbo was friggin'
 > awesommmeeee!
 I also wrote a
 > [review](https://fvcproductions.com/2014/09/22/limbo-review/) on this
-> game too because it was friggin’ amazinnnngggg!!!
+> game too because it was friggin' amazinnnngggg!!!

 ------------------------------------------------------------------------